Constructing smoothings of stable maps: Introduction

 \subsection{Acknowledgements}

 We thank Ben Church, Amanda Hirschi, Patrick Kennedy-Hunt, Adeel Khan, Andrew Kresch, T.R.
 Ramadas, Kyler Siegel, Sridhar Venkatesh and Sushmita Venugopalan for helpful discussions and correspondence.
 We would also like to thank Mark Gross, Eleny Ionel, Dominic Joyce, Melissa Liu, Rahul Pandharipande, John Pardon, Dhruv Ranganathan and Ravi Vakil for useful conversations and suggestions on a draft version of this paper.
+We also thank the anonymous referee for their careful reading of the paper and for their useful suggestions.
 This work came out of initial discussions the authors had while they were in residence at SLMath (formerly known as MSRI) in Berkeley, California, during the Fall 2022 semester (supported by the NSF under Grant No. DMS-1928930).
 F.R. was supported by UKRI grant No. EP/X032779/1 (in lieu of an MSCA grant), and was in residence at ETH Z\"urich during the final stages of writing.
 We acknowledge the use of GeoGebra \cite{geogebra5} and Goodnotes for figures, and Macaulay2 \cite{M2} for computations.